marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 ---
 layout: post
-title: "Fabric 1.1: Deploying a Fabric Composer Network"
+title: "Fabric 1.1: Deploy a Fabric Composer Network"
 subtitle: "...they say it will make your life easier"
 date: 2018-02-09
 categories: go